 Every business needs to set the price of their products to create revenue and profit.
-There’s another level to this for subscription based models as they need to create the right billing models.
+There’s another level to this for subscription-based models, as they need to create the right billing models.
 Subscription services will typically go with a fixed recurring price, which is when the price stays the same.
-Things are even more complex for SaaS companies who need to charge based on how many users who access services and they typically use prorated rates.
-There are also business that offer usage-based prices.
-These are often businesses that deal with high volumes of transactions and they can be very useful for these businesses.
+Things are even more complicated for SaaS companies who need to charge based on how many users who access services, and they typically use prorated rates.
+Some businesses offer usage-based prices.
+These are often businesses that deal with high volumes of transactions, and they can be handy for these businesses.

 So just what are usage-based billing models?
 How can you tell if this model is the right one for your business?

 As the name implies, a usage-based billing model is when customers are charged depending on how much they consume your products or services, with the final bill put together when the billing cycle ends.
 One good example is pay-as-you-go cell phones.
 These are commonly based on how much the customer uses their phone, including how many minutes they use and texts they send.
 Another example is international calling plans that charge you based on how many minutes you use.

 Usage-based billing business models are a good idea when customers are presented with a service they only want to pay for how much they use the service, and the business wants to match their revenue with usage.